Are you a member of a gym? Are you trying to pay off debt and kill that gut at the same time?

 Since my semester is finally over it means that my gym membership has expired as well.
-I did not hesitate to join a new gym either.
+I didn’t hesitate to join a new gym either.
 As mentioned in an earlier article I had my eye on a specific gym for a few months but the price was to high.
 Lucky for me the month of April featured a 2 for 1 sale and I joined with a friend.
 As a result of all of the gym membership discussion on mind I felt that today would be the perfect day to analyze the monthly price of 4 different types of gym memberships: MMA training, full amenities, niche gyms, and gyms that are open 24 hours a day.

 Mixed Martial Arts Training.